Courage, Commitment and Compassion

 We want our students to be brave enough to try their best, no matter how challenging a problem they face (academic or otherwise).
 We constantly ask them to make the link between being committed and achieving positive outcomes.
 But perhaps most importantly of all, we encourage them to be compassionate individuals, taking notice of others and their needs, and supporting each other to the best of their ability.

 Similarly, as a staff we challenge each other to be brave enough to look inwards, and to recognise areas where we can improve.
 We are committed to making these improvements, even in the challenging circumstances that face many small rural schools.
 And we look after each other, as well as our students, – paying close attention to wellbeing and emotional health across our school community.
-We are currently in the process of being formally recognised as a ‘Healthy School’ in response to our work on PSHE, Emotional Health and Wellbeing.
+This has become even more important in the wake of the global pandemic.
+We are now recognised as a ‘Healthy School’ in response to our work on PSHE, Emotional Health and Wellbeing, and we are currently pursuing our Arts Mark status.

 Our ethos supports the expectation that all staff and students play a full and active role within the school.
 For students, there are opportunities to participate in many extra-curricular activities and to take advantage of the various trips and visits that we organise, including the possibility of foreign study tours and cultural exchanges.